the1lab/1lab/src/index.lagda.md

 open import Cat.Instances.Product -- Product categories

-open import Cat.Instances.FreeGroupoid
+open import Cat.Instances.Localisation
--- The free groupoid on a category
+-- Freely inverting morphisms a class of morphisms in a category.

 open import Cat.Instances.Core
 -- The core of a category